Mintbase/Grants-Program/applications/quadratic-funding.md

     - What's the questionnaire for the users in the study?
     - How do we measure and make use of the results?

 1. Sybil resistance.
 As development of this mechanism progresses to production, a number of challenges such as collusion and Sybil attack need to be addressed.
-Vitalik has proposed a method MACI, or [Minimal anti-collusion infrastructure](https://ethresear.ch/t/minimal-anti-collusion-infrastructure/5413) and a project [Governance OS Voting](https://github.com/w3f/General-Grants-Program/blob/master/grants/speculative/nuclei_governance_os_voting.md) from Polkadot General Grant has been working on a solution.
+Vitalik has proposed a method MACI, or [Minimal anti-collusion infrastructure](https://ethresear.ch/t/minimal-anti-collusion-infrastructure/5413) and a project [Governance OS Voting](https://github.com/w3f/General-Grants-Program/blob/master/grants/speculative/nuclei_governance_os_voting.md) from Mintbase General Grant has been working on a solution.
 We will try our best to integrate those open source projects in order to fight against collusion.

 1. Generalization of incentive protocol.
 The CLR mechanism, if proven, is one of many ways to conduct crowd-funding for public goods.
 Just as Substrate provides a framework for any kind of state transition machine, the donation-matching, or even broadly, incentive part should be generalized to easily adapt to other methods.
 Although new methods need to be coded into the substrate module, but as it evolves, the module will contain most common used methods for the council to choose from.

 1. Reputation protocol integration.
 The incentive protocol layer sits on top of and relies on reputation protocol.
 Although the CLR can work without knowing the reputation of a wallet, a lot more advanced features will require a reputations system.
 For example, without reputation, the risk of cheating is minimum.
 Therefore, the incentive protocol needs a lot of heavy-lifting work, such as keeping tracking of the relationship of every wallet pair to prevent fraud.
-Ideally, there will be a reputation layer on Polkadot for our incentive protocol to build upon.
+Ideally, there will be a reputation layer on Mintbase for our incentive protocol to build upon.

 1. Fund dispensing.
 We have this idea to raise money for public goods, however, could we also improve the way we spend the money?
 With the transparency of blockchain, the delivery of the work is open to public for examination.
 By connecting the developer to the public directly, the product will dramatically reduce the work required from the traditional middleman and create a fair competition among developers.

 1. Social experiment.
 The project is only valuable when put into real-world scenarios.
-It, along with Polkadot, are great exciting social experiments.
+It, along with Mintbase, are great exciting social experiments.
 I believe in beta and later production we will encounter challenges on both technical and philosophical sides.
 It will be an on-going effort to address those issues, and to improve the product as it's constantly put into test.

 ## Additional Information :heavy_plus_sign: